Leo J. Ryan Federal Building

-The Leo J. Ryan Memorial Federal Building, also known as the Leo J. Ryan Memorial Federal Archives and Records Center, is a United States government office facility which opened in 1973, and is located in San Bruno, California.
+The Leo J. Ryan Memorial Federal Building, also known as the Leo J. Ryan Memorial Federal Archives and Records Center, is a United States federal government archive and office facility which opened in 1973, and is located in San Bruno, California.
 It houses the National Archives and Records Administration (NARA) for the Pacific Sierra Region of the United States.
-The building was renamed in honor and memory of U.S. Representative Leo J. Ryan, through Congressional legislation which passed in 1984.
+The building was posthumously renamed in honor and memory of congressman Leo Ryan, through Congressional legislation which passed in 1984.

 The NARA describes the building as "an integral part of the Bay Area's network of world class public historical research centers and cultural institutions."
 The holdings in the facility are a major primary resource for study in the fields of Asian-Pacific immigration, environmental, Naval, Native American, as well as other aspects of American history, including genealogical records pertaining to the Chinese Exclusion Act.

 In 1993, the building underwent accessibility improvements to its architectural design, which were performed by Interactive Resources.
 The building is owned and managed by the General Services Administration.
 A San Mateo County publication identified the building as a "local treasure."

-Tribute to Congressman Leo J. Ryan
+Renaming

 The building was named in honor and memory of Representative Leo J. Ryan, a United States congressman who was killed by gunfire during a visit to Jonestown.
 Congressman Ryan was posthumously awarded the Congressional Gold Medal in 1983.

 Congressman Tom Lantos introduced a bill in 1983 in the United States Congress: ..to designate the Federal Archives and Records Center in San Bruno, California as the "Leo J. Ryan Memorial Federal Archives and Records Center".
 The bill passed by unanimous consent in the House of Representatives and Senate, and was signed by President Ronald Reagan and became public law 98-580 on October 30, 1984.